Cooking and carving the perfect Christmas Turkey

 It’s the centrepiece of the whole Christmas meal, but even for experienced cooks, getting the turkey just right can be quite a challenge!

-Achieving the right combination of juicy meat and crisp savoury skin can be tricky but here are a few handy hints to help you prepare the perfect turkey for your guests.
+Here are a few handy hints to help you prepare the perfect turkey for your guests.
+Then watch our video below for how to carve your delicious turkey.

 before you start